jcpmmx/NewsFeels/README.md

 In the home page we display all available articles, sorted by most recent.
 Near the bottom of the table, we have a link that calls a small and secondary view that triggers the loading of new articles.
+This view returns HTTP 200 and `OK` if new articles were stored, or HTTP 204 otherwise.
 If we detect there are new articles, the home page is refreshed via JS.

 ### Limitations